 We’re grateful for the support of the following organisations:

 Bridgestone Australia Limited has been a proud supporter of the Leukaemia Foundation for more than 30 years.
-This unique partnership includes their national commitment as Principal Partner of Light the Night and ongoing sponsorship of the Leukaemia Foundation’s Patient Transport Service across Australia.
+This unique partnership includes their national commitment as Principal Partner of our Light the Night and Aussie Muscle Car Run Signature Events, as well as ongoing sponsorship of the Leukaemia Foundation’s Patient Transport Service across Australia.

 BHP Billiton is a leading global resources company, and a proud partner of the Leukaemia Foundation.